 Attorneys provide a great deal of knowledge and expertise in terms of drafting contracts.
 While you may have some knowledge of the transactions, attorneys have the ability to handle any issues that may arise.
 Ask yourself, is it worth losing more than just some business?

-Generally, an attorney should be involved after a buyer and a seller have been located.
+Generally, an attorney should be involved after a buyer and a seller has been located.

 Generally, a quit claim deed only provides ownership from the grantor of the prior deed.
 A quit claim deed provides the property and title “as is.”
 Therefore, if the property has any encumbrances these are the responsibilities of the buyer.

-Generally, a written lease contract regardless of the time frame so as to protect you from other issues such as problems with the condition of the property and remedies for any issues that may arise.
+Generally, a written lease contract is necessary, regardless of the time frame, to protect you from other issues, such as problems with the condition of the property or failure to return the security deposit, and remedies for any issues that may arise.

 No. A security deposit is a fund used to protect the landlord from damages to the property, outside of wear and tear, caused by the tenant.
 The landlord may, following the termination of the lease, place a claim on the deposit to repair damage to the property left by the tenant so long as the tenant receives substantiated proof of the damage.